jentery/mdia200v3/portfolio.md

 Your portfolio is due by 10am on Thursday, December 12th.

-I will deduct five points for every business day (excluding holidays and weekends) that I receive your portfolio after Friday, December 13th at 10am.
-I will close the submission portal at 10am on Wednesday, December 18th at 10am and cannot accept any submissions after the portal is closed.
+I will deduct five points for every business day (excluding holidays and weekends) that I receive your portfolio after Friday, December 13th, at 10am.
+I will close the submission portal at 10am on Wednesday, December 18th, and cannot accept any submissions after the portal is closed.
 Thank you for understanding.

 ## Appendix A